 If you are concerned that a power of attorney is misusing the funds of your family member, you may wish to get legal advice regarding your ability to lodge a VCAT application.
 An order may be made so you can receive an audit of the principal’s finances to ensure the proper use of the funds.
 In some extreme cases, VCAT may make an order to remove the power of attorney entirely and appoint State Trustees in their place.

-A family member is well within their rights to seek legal advice regarding their inheritance or a Will dispute prior to the death of a testator.
+A family member is well within their rights to seek legal advice regarding their inheritance or Inheritance Disputes prior to the death of a testator.
 Being an emotional and uncomfortable time for most, Hentys handles your enquiry with care and sympathy.
 For more information, do not hesitate to contact our team.